nknapp/graphql-typewriter/README.md

     --dont-save-same-file  do not save a file if the contents has not changed.
 This read each target file prior to loading
 ```

-`gql2ts-for-server` is assumed to be run in the root folder of a npm-project.
+`graphql-typewriter` is assumed to be run in the root folder of a npm-project.
 It finds all .graphqls files recursively and adds a .graphqls.ts file next each file
 (excluding the `node_modules`-folder).